 The deadline for submission of controlled assessment speaking and writing is 7 May each year.

 For GCSE Spanish speaking a Candidate Record Form (CRF) must be completed for every student and attached to their work.
-We dispatch printed copies of the CRFs early in the academic year on the basis of estimated entries.
-Forms can also be downloaded from the list at the bottom of this page.
+Forms can be downloaded from the list at the bottom of this page.